huyingjie/notebook/source/neuroscience/depression.md

 ## Neuroscience

-Neuroscience is the study of the structure and function of the nervous system and brain and their relation to behaviour and learning.
+Neuroscience is the study of the structure and function of the nervous system and brain and their relation to behavior and learning.

 Neuroscience is the study of the brain including the biological basis behind our thoughts, feelings, and actions. <font color="blue">这好是CBT的3要素</font>

 ## Chunking is a habit

 Chunking is “the process of grouping behaviors together into a single routine.”
-For instance, how much thought do you give each day to all the steps in brushing your teeth?

 Chances are the various tasks associated with brushing teeth comes naturally.
-In other words, chunking is a form of automatic thought and a type of habit.
+In other words, **chunking is a form of automatic thought and a type of habit.**

+Example

+* brush teeth
+* get dressed
+* driving

 ## Before sleep

 NIGHTTIME: Your brain prunes while you’re sleeping.
 It preserves information you’re actively using and tends to let go— slowly but surely— of the stuff you’re not. **If you want to retain something, make sure it doesn’t get pruned at night.
 Bring it to mind as part of your evening routine.
 Visualize it as you prepare for sleep.
-If other thoughts come up, replace them with the things you want to remember.** Try using your final moments of wakefulness to remember three things: your main goal for the next day, a longer- term plan you’re working on, and what you appreciated most about your day.
+If other thoughts come up, replace them with the things you want to remember.** Try using your final moments of wakefulness to remember three things: your main goal for the next day, a longer-term plan you’re working on, and what you appreciated most about your day.
 These thoughts can override the usual nighttime brain chatter.
 They bring a sense of peace and purpose.
 And they may be waiting for you the next morning, priming you to focus on what matters and anticipate what you’ll appreciate most in the day ahead.

 ## Single-photon emission computed tomography (SPECT)

 The more blood flow, the more gamma rays are picked up by the camera.
-Areas with the most blood flow show up as most colourful.
+Areas with the most blood flow show up as most colorful.
 Areas with the least blood flow have the least radiation and are darker in the scans.

 2 scans